GridTools/gridtools/docs/manuals/glossary/glossary.rst

     Application of a single :term:`Stencil Operator` on an :term:`Iteration Space`.

   Software-Managed Caches
-    User-defined caching of fields during a :ref:`Multi-Stage Computation`.
+    User-defined caching of fields during a :term:`Multi-Stage Computation`.
 See section :ref:`caches`.

   GCL